Money Laundering Charges

 - Lack of Knowledge or Intent – The defenses of lack of knowledge or lack of intent are commonly used in money laundering cases.
 These defenses are used where the defendant did not intend to promote illegal activity or when a transaction was not designed to conceal unlawful activity.

 At the Law Office of Jeremy Gordon, we realize that a criminal conviction will have a serious adverse impact on your life.
 Our office has extensive experience and knowledge of federal criminal law.
-If you want a serious advocate that will fight for your liberty, contact our office today.
+We function as advocates that will fight for your liberty.